AI4Bharat/indicnlp_corpus/README.md

 | Tamil     | entertainment, politics, sport              | 3.9K               |
 | Telugu    | entertainment, business, sports             | 8K                 |

-To evaluate your embeddings on any of the above dataset, first download the dataset and then run the following command:
+The dataset can be downloaded from [here]().
+To evaluate your embeddings, first download the dataset and then run the following command:

 ```bash
 python3 scripts/txtcls.py --emb_path <path> --data_dir <path> --lang <lang code>